Ensure Your Conference Call

-But, here’s the good news: There are a few things you can do about this pesky problem.
+However, here’s the good news: There are a few things you can do about this pesky problem.
 Here are seven key tips to implement to ensure that your conference call has great audio quality—while also saving yourself and your participants some headaches!

-So, head to a conference room or an office where you can shut the door for the duration of your call.
+So, head to a conference room, office, or a quiet room at home where you can shut the door during your call.
 That one simple step can work wonders in improving your audio quality!

-You’ll just need to remember to unmute yourself when you want to chime in again!
+You just need to remember to unmute yourself when you want to chime in again!

 Speaking of background noise, the last thing your participants want to hear is the constant vibration of your cell phone or dinging of instant message notifications.
-For that reason, make sure to silence all of your notifications before jumping on that conference call.
+For that reason, make sure to silence all of your notifications before jumping on a conference call.

-Even better?
-Headsets eliminate some of the background noise that arises—since the microphone is much more targeted.
+We’ve all been on a conference call with that one participant who sounds like Charlie Brown’s teacher.
+You’re lucky if you can decipher every fifth word they say.
+Often, participant contributions are much clearer if they wear a headset.
+Similarly, participants should position the microphone near their mouths.
+Even better: headsets can eliminate some background noises, too since the microphone is much more targeted.
 This might not be an option for all of your participants.
-But, at the very least, get yourself a headset that you can use for your conference calls.
+But, at the very least, get yourself a headset you can use for your conference calls.

-Sometimes, even despite your best efforts, audio glitches do still happen.
+Sometimes, even despite your best efforts, audio glitches still happen.
 But, at least your test run will have empowered you to know how to address them a little bit better.

 All of these tips can help you ensure better audio quality on your conference call.
 However, ultimately these efforts are fruitless if you’re using a cheap and low-quality conferencing provider.

-Instead, get setup with a conferencing solution that boasts better call quality and excellent customer support (just in case there is an issue you need help resolving!).
+Instead, get set up with a conferencing solution that boasts better call quality and excellent customer support (just in case there is an issue you need help resolving!).
 When it comes to conferencing solutions, remember this golden rule: You really do get what you pay for.